cmextension/-hugo-cmlivedeal-docs/content/overview/technical-requirements.md

 weight: 10
 ---

 * **Joomla!
-3.x.x**: CM Live Deal is **NOT** compatible with Joomla!
-1.x.x or 2.x.x, only Joomla!
-3.x.x is supported.
-Please check [Joomla!
-3’s Technical Requirements](http://www.joomla.org/technical-requirements.html) for more information.
+3.9.x, 3.10.x or 4.x.x**: CM Live Deal is only compatible with Joomla!
+3.9.x, 3.10.x and 4.x.x.
+Any older versions of Joomla!, for example Joomla!
+3.5.x, is not supported.
+Please check [Joomla!'s Technical Requirements](https://docs.joomla.org/) for more information.
-*   **Bootstrap 2 or Bootstrap 3**: CM Live Deal is compatible with both Bootstrap 2 and Bootstrap 3.
+* **Bootstrap 4 or Bootstrap 5**: CM Live Deal is compatible with both Bootstrap 4 and Bootstrap 5 and requires one of these versions available on your site.
-*   If you integrate with Akeeba Subscriptions, you need at least Akeeba Subscriptions 5.0.0, older versions are not compatible with CM Live Deal’s integration plugin.